derekburgess/jaws/docs/services/ingest.md

 ## Explicit input

-`CaptureSpec` declares source kind/name, host perspective, content digest, capture filter, tool versions, and optional legacy display identity.
-A live-interface spec requires an explicit host `EntityId`.
-A PCAP spec requires its content SHA-256 and accepts either an explicit host entity supplied by the user/dataset manifest or `None` for genuinely unknown perspective.
+`CaptureSpec` declares source kind/name, host perspective, content digest, typed source metadata, capture filter, tool versions, and optional legacy display identity.
+A live- interface spec requires an explicit host `EntityId`.
+A PCAP spec requires its content SHA-256 plus `CaptureSourceMetadata`, and accepts either an explicit host entity supplied by the user/dataset manifest or `None` for genuinely unknown perspective.
 The service never substitutes the importer machine's address.

+For a local PCAP, source metadata records the original filename, byte size, and the exact locator supplied to the adapter.
+The locator is explicitly marked non-portable.
+It is descriptive provenance only: the content SHA-256 is the file identity, and moving the same bytes to another machine or path does not create different evidence.
+Dataset adapters may later supply a genuinely portable locator only by setting that property explicitly.

 Packet-source adapters emit `PacketObservation` values without capture ownership.
 Each observation carries its original timestamp and normalized packet fields.
 The service